Sunshinw/speakerbox/README.md

 Then run `python .\main_github.py` in ternimal. <br>

 # VCTK dataset recreation (Change on preprocess and code structure)
+In code, change path of the original dataset (no split folder for train/test) in `VCTK_ROOT = r"*"` (or find the suitable way for path structure in different OS)

 For using a small subset of speakers (faster, low resource required), run `python .\main_vctk_10.py` in ternimal. <br>
 For using all of speakers in vctk (much slower, very high resource required), run `python .\main_vctk_100.py` in ternimal. <br>